QuantumOfThought/FinalProjectJeremyMcKowski-2/README.md

 This web application is designed to display a live dashboard for a home network simulating a Ubiquiti router.

-Due to router API limitations, this application uses the Python Faker library to generate realistic simulated network traffic data to demonstrate a Ubiquiti Router.
+Due to router API limitations, this application uses the Python Faker library to generate realistic simulated network traffic data for demonstration purposes.

 ## Getting Started